 - Standardize your file naming taxonomy, starting with the highest category level — Sales or marketing / Topic / Subtopic / Date.

 - Review, sort and purge often.
 Segment information that is topical, especially if it will become outdated at a certain point.
 Consider including an “expiration date” in your file nomenclature.

-- Think about “evergreen” content.
-Look to your library first, before starting a new piece of content from scratch.
+- Look at your existing content.
+Before starting a new piece of content from scratch, think about developing more “evergreen” content.
 Is there a great article that’s been popular and just needs a refresh from a new angle?
-If your content is properly catalogued, it will be easier to find.
+If your content is properly cataloged, it will be easier to find.